LukeEapen/leapfrog/JIRA_SETUP_GUIDE.md

 - Provide user-friendly error messages for common JIRA configuration issues
 - Show warnings when story is created successfully but some fields were skipped

+### 4. Traceability Matrix Markdown Display - FIXED ✅
+**Problem**: Traceability Matrix was displaying markdown syntax as plain text instead of rendering it properly.

+**Root Cause**: The traceability matrix content was being displayed with `white-space: pre-wrap` which preserved text formatting but didn't convert markdown to HTML.

+**Fix**: Added markdown-to-HTML conversion for traceability matrix display:
+- Created `markdownToHtml()` function to convert markdown syntax to proper HTML
+- Added comprehensive CSS styling for rendered markdown elements (headers, lists, tables, code blocks)
+- Enhanced table formatting with borders and alternating row colors
+- Maintained responsive design and consistent styling with the rest of the interface

 ## What Was Changed

 1. **Backend Integration**: Modified `poc2_backend_processor_three_section.py` to: